A note on the minimax risk of sparse linear regression: Approximation of minimax risk

 where $C_1,C_2,C_3>0$ are universal constants, and $\bar{\theta}_{2k}=\min_{\delta \in \Theta_{2k}\setminus \{0\}}\frac{\delta'\Sigma \delta}{\delta'\delta}$ is the minimal $2k$-sparse eigenvalue of $\Sigma$. \end{theorem}

 As long as the sparse eigenvalue $\bar{\theta}_{2k}$ is bounded away from zero (which holds for rather general $\Sigma$'s \cite{raskutti2010restricted}), the minimax risk $R_R(\Theta_k, \sigma)$ satisfies the same type of upper and lower bounds as in \eqref{eq:ro_minimax_final}.
-Similar to the case of the fixed design, there can be a substantial gap between the constants that appear in the upper and lower bounds, which raises questions about the practical relevance of the rate-optimal minimax results.
-This major issue has led researchers to explore another approach that we will describe next.
+Similar to the case of the fixed design, there can be a gap between the constants that appear in the upper and lower bounds.
+This issue has led researchers to explore another approach that we will describe next.